Babesia in dogs

 Show all

-Babesia Canis infection, also known as Biliary or Tick Bite Fever is a life threatening illness in dogs that is caused by the bite of a single tick.
+Babesia Canis infection, also known as Biliary or Tick Bite Fever, is a life threatening illness in dogs that is caused by the bite of a single tick.

-The parasite goes into the bloodstream of the host ( your dog) and starts multiplying and invading other red blood cells.
+The parasite goes into the bloodstream of the host (your dog) and starts multiplying and invading other red blood cells.

 Yes.
 The ticks that mainly prey on dogs are the Yellow dog tick (Haemophysalis leachi) and the Kennel tick (Rhipicephalus sanguineus).
 Ticks infected with Babesia canis will be able to transmit the disease.
 The parasite infects a dog by means of a tick bite and enters the bloodstream through the tick’s saliva.
-Once the tick bites your dog, it needs to remain attached to the animal for at least 24 hours for the parasite to be ‘activated’ and transmitted via the saliva of the tick into the dog’s bloodstream.Signs of the disease will become apparent from 7-21 days after infection.
+Once the tick bites your dog, it needs to remain attached to the animal for at least 24 hours for the parasite to be ‘activated’ and transmitted via the saliva of the tick into the dog’s bloodstream.
+Symptoms of tick bite fever in dogs will become apparent from 7-21 days after infection.

-Symptoms of biliary
+Symptoms of biliary in dogs:

 • Anorexia (not eating)